zorael/lu/README.md

 }
 ```

-* [`meld.d`](source/lu/meld.d): Melding two structs/classes of the same type and merging the two into a union of their members' values.
+* [`meld.d`](source/lu/meld.d): Melding two structs/classes of the same type into a union set of their members' values.
+Non-init values overwrite init ones.

 ```d
 struct Foo